WillHubner/GenericQuery/README.md

 ## OpenObject

-Open a Objects with only first register of sql
+Open a JSON Object with only first register of sql
 ```delphi
   TGenericQuery
     .New